 Only residential property is eligible for this program.

 Description of Eligibility Criteria

 Eligible applicants must be at least 62 years old and entitled to claim a homestead exemption.
-They must occupy their property as a primary residence and gross household income less that $15,000.
+They must occupy their property as a primary residence with a gross household income of under $15,000.
+Income includes all income for all persons residing in the home including interest, dividends, retirement payments, annuities, rental income, alimony, life insurance, business income, federal old-age, survivor, or disability benefits.
 For applicants in counties with more than 550,000 residents (1980 census), neither the value of the homestead, nor the gross household income will disqualify the applicant from eligibility, provided they are filing for deferral of the portion of their taxes over 4% of their gross household income.

 Local Option in Adoption of Program

 Local government is unable to exercise an option